TO KNOW, LOVE, FOLLOW JESUS

 See the What’s On page for information on our services and events.

-One of the major opportunities we have for this, is the time following the Sung Eucharist on a Sunday.
+One of the major opportunities we have for meeting is the time following the Sung Eucharist on a Sunday.
 It is a time to ‘catch up’ with people that we may not have seen for a while, and to welcome any new members of the congregation.

-Look at our Events Page as well for more details.
+Look at our Events page as well for more details.